S-Shape Body Type: The Curvy Silhouette

 Hourglass

 Most women with a true S-shape also classify as hourglass when measured from the front.
-However, the S-shape adds an extra dimension of styling consideration: clothing needs to accommodate curve depth (e.g., a dress that looks perfect from the front but rides up in back due to hip curvature).
+However, the S-shape adds an extra dimension of styling consideration.
+Clothing must accommodate curve depth.
+A dress that looks perfect from the front may ride up in back due to hip projection.

 Characteristics of the S-Shape Body